vanilophp/framework/README.md

 ### Clearing The Cart

 The `Cart::clear()` method removes everything from the cart, but it doesn't destroy it, unless the `vanilo.cart.auto_destroy` config option is true.

 So the entry in the `cart` table will remain, and it will be assigned to the current session later on.

 ### Destroying The Cart

 In case you want to get rid of the cart use the `Cart::destroy()` method.

 It clears the cart, removes the record from the `cart` table, and unsets the association with the current session.

 Thus, using destroy, you'll have a non-existent cart.

+### Forgetting The Cart

+The `Cart::forget()` method disconnects the current user/session from the current cart, but the cart will be kept intact in the database.

 ## To-do